dbrax/ultimate-laravel-composer.json/README.md

 # ultimate-laravel-composer.json

-This is a composer json that i use for various laravel applications
+The ultimate composer.json for your laravel application

+# Credits